inlets/inletsctl/README.md

 ### Provisioners

-inletsctl can provision exit-servers to the following providers: DigitalOcean, Scaleway, Civo.com, Google Cloud, Equinix Metal, AWS EC2, Azure, Linode, Hetzner and Vultr.
+inletsctl can provision exit-servers to the following providers: DigitalOcean, Scaleway, Google Cloud, AWS EC2, Azure, Linode, Hetzner, and Vultr.

 An open-source Go package named [provision](https://github.com/inlets/cloud-provision) can be extended for each new provider.
 This code can be used outside of inletsctl by other projects wishing to create hosts and to run some scripts upon start-up via userdata.